CarolinaFledgling/Task-Management/README.md

 # Getting Started with Create React App

-Create React App is a popular toolchain for building simple apps.
+Create React App is a popular toolchain for building apps.

 ## Description